oluoko/emesa-research-and-consultancy-website/README.md

 # Emesa Research and Consultancy.

 The Official website for <a href="https://emesa-research.vercel.app">Emesa Research and Consultancy</a>.
 It contains a blog and a careers section.
+It is partially completed.
+Contract ended before completion.

 ## Table of Contents